Table of Contents

 View on Amazon.com ➜

-This strap is a brilliant solution to protect your camera or keys!
+This strap is a brilliant solution to protect your phone, camera, or keys!
 Simply attach the strap and you can rest easy knowing that your item will float.
-The neon color means you can easily spot it too in case it lands in the water.
-You might want to buy a few of these!
+The neon color means you can easily spot it in case it lands in the water.
+I’ve watched my phone sink to the bottom of a lake where we couldn’t find it once… You might want to buy a few of these!

 Flotation Strap